TypeFox/monaco-languageclient/packages/wrapper-react/README.md

 ## Usage

 You can import the monaco react component for easy use in an existing React project.
 Below you can see a quick example of a fully functional implementation in TypeScript.
-The react component uses the same `UserConfig` approach which is then applied to `monaco-editor-wrapper`.
+The react component uses the same config object approach like `monaco-languageclient`.

+TODO: Update Example

 ```tsx
 import React from 'react';